gggraph/Cyber_Cave/README.md

   <img src=git-content/painting.gif />
 </p>

 User can paint on any mesh who have uv coordinates using **painter** component.
 There is actually 3 types of painter : brushes, pens and sprays.
 All are customizable in the unity editor.
-You can add more painting tools by adding **Painter** component to any gameobject of the scene.
-Add **Paintable** component to any mesh of your choice .
+Add **Paintable** component to any surface you would like to draw .

 Painting actions are synchronized through the network, it allows multiple users to experiment drawing on the same canvas, share theirs paintings...